chris-burgin/chrisburgin95.github.io/_posts/2016-5-31-DYM-Newsletter.markdown

 tags: DYM, Programming, Newsletter
 ---
 ### What Is It
 Im excited to show off the project I have been working on for the past 3 months with Download Youth Ministry.
-The [Parent Newsletter Builder](https://newsletter.dymapps.com) is designed to assist youth workers in staying in contact with parents, volunteers, students.
+The Parent Newsletter Builder is designed to assist youth workers in staying in contact with parents, volunteers, students...
 Providing them with more time to focus on students as well as providing them the tools they need to connect people to God.

 #### [Visit Parent Newsletter Builder](https://newsletter.dymapps.com)